Karam Shah al-Azhari: Early life and career

-He reorganized the Islamic institution Dar al Ulum Muhammadiyyah Ghausiyyah established by his father in Bhera and brought major changes in the syllabi of religious education.
-He was of the view that modern education also should be learned along with religious education.
+He reorganised the Islamic institution Dar al-Uloom Muhammadiyyah Ghausiyyah established by his grandfather in Bhera (Sargodha), and brought major changes in the syllabus of religious education.
+He was of the view that modern education should be learned alongside religious education.

-Karam Shah al-Azhari was an active participant in the Pakistan movement and vigorously campaigned in the Indian provincial elections, 1946 for All India Muslim League.
+Shah al-Azhari was an active participant in the Pakistan movement and vigorously campaigned in the Indian provincial elections, 1946 for All India Muslim League.

 He also served as a justice on the Supreme Court of Pakistan until his death in 1998 and had served on its Shariat Bench.
-He became a justice of the Federal Shariat Court, when it was first established in 1981.
+He became a justice of the Federal Shariat Court when it was first established in 1981.